ngtn0502/javascript-note/README.md

     <!-- ![Execution context](./image/executionContext.PNG) | ![Execution context](./image/executionContext2.PNG) -->

-    - Every function when it involve it will **create it own execution context** and JS engine will put this execution context to the Execution Stack (Stack follow "First in last out")
+    - Every function when it involve it will **create it own execution context** and JS engine will put this execution context to the Execution Stack (Stack follow "Last in first out")
     - The order lexically doesn't matter - it mean the order that you write your code does not matter - the order in the **Stack** is matter
     - In this image bellow: although function a is above function b => it normal because in the creation phrase function already take place in memory during global execution context
     - a() - put a() to the bottom of the stack =>b() - put b() to the top of the stack=>var d => var c => var d